 - Internet packages with unlimited data are often no more expensive than standard packages.
 Please check with your internet provider. - Internet facilities are available at Alfriston College in the library for all students to use during interval and lunchtime.
 Seniors (years 12 and 13) can also access the internet in the ILC (Independent Learning Centre) - Please check that your student is not spending long periods of time on websites in their first language as this is a hindrance to developing their English language.
-They should be discouraged from staying up late at night. - Students should not enter any offensive websites.
+They should be discouraged from staying up late at night.
+If you are concerned please contact the International Student Leader. - Students should not enter any offensive websites.
 If you are concerned, please contact the International Student Leader immediately.